-Organic mulches including pine bark, red gum, straw, and so forth that break down and enrich the soil are preferred in garden bed areas.
-Materials and finishes
+· Organic mulches including pine bark, red gum, straw, and so forth that break down and enrich the soil are preferred in garden bed areas.

 20. Landscape Features

 20.1 Letterboxes

 With no front fences in Valley Lake, letter boxes become an important element of the streetscape.
 Careful design is therefore important.